 Wisconsin Trauma Project is sponsored by the Wisconsin Department of Children and Families and is designed to respond to the trauma-related needs of children, families and their communities.
 Information about the project including training and technical assistance can be found at the website.

 Trauma-Informed Approaches Need to be Part of a Comprehensive Strategy for Addressing the Opioid Epidemic.
 This policy brief reviews the evidence linking trauma and adverse childhood experiences to opioid addiction.
 It also provides examples of effective prevention and treatment programs, and describes innovative approaches being used by communities to address the current epidemic.

 Parenting a Child Who Has Experienced Trauma.
 Children who have experienced traumatic events need to feel safe and loved.
 All parents want to provide this kind of nurturing home for their children.
 However, when parents do not have an understanding of the effects of trauma, they may misinterpret their child’s behavior and end up feeling frustrated or resentful.
 This factsheet discusses the nature of trauma, its effects on children and youth, and ways for parents to help their child.

-For questions or suggestions related to this page, please contact the Trauma-informed Care page editor, Liz Lexau at email@example.com.
+For questions or suggestions related to this page, please contact the Trauma-informed Care page editor, Mandi Dornfeld at firstname.lastname@example.org.